Will there be another lockdown in 2022?

 The government has further revised its approach to vaccine booster jabs, making them available to all over-18s and halving the amount of time between second and third injections from six months to three, all in the hope of staving off the feared “tidal wave” of infections we are already beginning to see.

-Some form of “Plan C” - a circuit-breaker, or tighter restrictions - could be necessary if Omicron starts to disrupt the NHS but there is clearly little political appetite for a fourth national lockdown.
+Some form of “Plan C” - a circuit-breaker, or tighter restrictions - could be necessary if Omicron does start to seriously disrupt the NHS but there is clearly little political appetite for a fourth national lockdown.

 But Sage advisers remain unambiguous in calling for stricter curbs, with the influential Professor Neil Ferguson of Imperial College London openly entertaining the possibility for several weeks.